Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation Transformer: Methods

 \subsubsection{Limbus region-focused spatial feature extraction}

-We designed a multi-task learning structure to jointly train the tasks of limbus region segmentation and spatial feature extraction, instead of training them separately, for two reasons: 1) During PCS, the appearances and surgical tools within the limbus region exhibit significant variations across different surgical phases, while other regions like the sclera tend to have similar semantic features (Fig. 1).
+We designed a multi-task learning structure to jointly train the tasks of limbus region segmentation and spatial feature extraction, instead of training them separately, for two reasons: 1) During PCS, the appearances and surgical tools within the limbus region exhibit significant variations across different surgical phases, while other regions like the sclera tend to have similar semantic features (Fig. \ref{fig1}).
 By training these two tasks together, the model can effectively capture and leverage the shared semantic information and correlations between them.
 This enables the model to generate spatial features that are specifically focused on the limbus region, enhancing comprehension of the surgical scene.
-2) By sharing the feature extraction parameters between the two tasks, we promote computational efficiency, which is crucial for achieving real-time intraoperative guidance.
+2) By sharing the feature extraction backbone parameters between the two tasks, we promote computational efficiency, which is crucial for achieving real-time intraoperative guidance.

-Our spatial feature extraction network utilizes ResNet-50 [24] as the backbone, employing hard parameter sharing.
-For each input frame ${x_t}$, the backbone generates an output feature map ${m_t} \in {\mathbb{R}^{{H_m} \times {W_m} \times {C_m}}}$, where ${H_m}$ and ${W_m}$ represent the height and width, and ${C_m} = 2048$ represents the number of channels.
+Our multi-task-based spatial feature extraction network utilizes ResNet-50 \cite{RN665} as the backbone, employing hard parameter sharing.
+For each input frame ${x_t}$, the backbone generates an output feature map ${m_t} \in {\mathbb{R}^{{H_m} \times {W_m} \times {C_m}}}$, where ${H_m}$ and ${W_m}$ represent the height and width.
 The feature map is then fed into two branches: the frame-wise phase recognition branch and limbus segmentation branch.
 The frame-wise phase recognition branch comprises an average pooling layer, a fully connected layer, and a softmax layer.
 The output of this branch is denoted as ${\tilde p_t} \in {\mathbb{R}^{{K_s}}}$, representing the phase probability of ${x_t}$.
-The limbus segmentation branch incorporates a decoder with upsampling and concatenation, resembling the U-net [25] architecture.
+The limbus segmentation branch incorporates a decoder with upsampling and concatenation, resembling the U-net \cite{RN668} architecture.
 The output of this branch is ${\bar e_t} \in {\mathbb{R}^{H \times W \times {C_0}}}$.

 After training the spatial feature extraction stage, we extract the spatial feature ${s_t}$ for each input frame ${x_t}$ by taking the output of the average pooling layer in the frame-wise phase recognition branch.
-These spatial features ${S_t}$ serve as the input for the subsequent spatiotemporal aggregation stage.
+These spatial features ${S_t}$ are dimensional reduced with a linear layer to produce limbus region-focused spatial features $S_t^{sf}$, which serve as the input for the subsequent spatiotemporal aggregation stage.